aakrati/apps-test-public/README.md

 # apps-test-public
-Public repo with gradio apps
+Public repo with gradio and streamlit apps